fedarko/sheepgut/README.md

 ## `inspect-seqs/`

-This directory contains scripts that perform some tasks outside of the "main workflow" involving analysis of the selected genomes/sequences that don't really fit neatly anywhere else.
+This directory contains scripts that perform some tasks outside of the "main workflow" involving analysis of the sequencing data that don't really fit neatly anywhere else.
 Currently this includes scripts
 for:

-1. Running Prodigal to predict protein-coding genes within these sequences
+1. Computing read length statistics
 2. Running CheckM
+3. Running Prodigal to predict protein-coding genes within these sequences

-Note that, unlike the JSON files and other outputs of the "main workflow" scripts above, these results are included in the repository since they're both 1) relatively small files and 2) useful to have around in version control.
+Note that, unlike the JSON files and other outputs of the "main workflow" scripts above, the results from running CheckM and Prodigal are included in the repository since they're both 1) relatively small files and 2) useful to have around in version control.
+(The read length stats script doesn't create any files; it just outputs information to stdout.)

 ## `notebooks/`